If you're aiming to introduce or increase beneficial gut bacteria that you might be lacking, it's important to take things step by step.

 Consider the following strategies to support a healthy gut microbiome:

-• Add colour to your plate: Each colour represents different beneficial compounds, called polyphenols, so including a rainbow of colours on your plate ensures you're getting a diverse range of polyphenols.
+Add color to your plate: Each color represents different beneficial compounds, called polyphenols, so including a rainbow of colors on your plate ensures you're getting a diverse range of polyphenols.

 Remember the bigger picture